 Effectively manage bulk inventory and reduce shop costs

-Fluid management is critical to keeping costs low in vehicle service applications, as it tracks the dispense of oils, coolant, antifreeze, and other fluids.
-Effective fluid management in fleet vehicle service, automotive, heavy truck, and heavy equipment can reduce costs and improve operational efficiencies, while generating helpful data about dispense history.
+Fluid management is critical to keeping costs low in vehicle service applications, as it tracks the dispense of oils, coolant, anti-freeze and other fluids.
+Effective fluid management in fleet vehicle, automotive, heavy truck and heavy equipment service can reduce costs and improve operational efficiencies, while generating helpful data about dispense history.
 Complete engineered systems effectively deliver these benefits, as components are designed to work together to deliver the most accurate data possible.

 Why choose fluid management?

 Effective fluid management systems allow fleet vehicle service shops to control expenses by effectively managing their inventory of fluids such as oils, gear lube, coolant and anti-freeze.
 One benefit offered by fluid management systems is that metering can ensure the dispense of precise volumes, avoiding costly mistakes.
 With this added control, facilities are able to capture additional savings by purchasing fluids in bulk.
 With an increasing number of vehicles on the road today requiring expensive synthetic oils rather than conventional ones, precise dispense and inventory management is key to keeping costs down.

 With the large volume of fluid being stored and dispensed, inventory accuracy and shop efficiencies are critical for expense management.
 Effective fluid management systems provide parts managers with the information necessary to order enough fluid at the right time.
 With inventory available, technicians have less downtime and are able to service more vehicles.
 In the same way, fluid management systems can track volumes of used or wasted fluids, ensuring that disposal is timely to avoid the hassle of full waste containers.